-- 1. From the Graph Control tab, choose the Profile tab in the Parameters/Formatting area, specify "Plot Single Path" in the Pipes definition area, then select pipes 1, 3, 4, 5, 6, and 7.
-These pipes make up the path from the constant pressure supply to the J1 spray nozzle. - 2.
+- 1. From the Graph Control tab specify "Plot Single Path" in the Pipes definition area, then select pipes 1, 3, 4, 5, 6, and 7.
+These pipes make up the path from the constant pressure supply to the J1 spray nozzle.
+Note these pipes can be selected quickly by first selecting them in the Workspace, then clicking the "Workspace" button on the Graph Control tab. - 2.
 Ensure that "feet" is selected for the Length Units.